Edward Feigenbaum: Career and research

 Teknowledge was founded in July 1981 by 20 computer scientists from Stanford University, MIT, and the Rand Corporation.
 The company's staff "represent about 1/3 of the world's high-level expertise in the design and development of knowledge systems".
 Its aim was to allow people without training in knowledge-engineering technology to use it for commercial and industrial applications.

 In 2000, Feigenbaum became a Professor Emeritus of Computer Science at Stanford University.
 His former doctoral students include Peter Karp, Niklaus Wirth, and Alon Halevy.

+In January 2026, the Association for the Advancement of Artificial Intelligence (AAAI) honored Feigenbaum at its 40th annual conference in Singapore in celebration of his 90th birthday, recognizing his foundational contributions to the field of expert systems.